bUnit-dev/bUnit/docs/site/docs/getting-started/create-test-project.md

 ## Create a Test Project Manually

-To create a project for testing you Blazor components that uses either of three general purpose test frameworks, go through these steps:
+This section will take you through the steps listed below to manually create a project for testing Blazor components, that uses either of three general purpose test frameworks.
+Read the rest of the section to get the all the details.
+Skip any steps you have already previously completed, e.g. if you already have a test project.

 1. Create a new xUnit/NUnit/MSTest testing project
 2. Add bUnit to the test project